stephenhu/onceuponatime/docs/brainstorm.md

 ouat's main objective is to complete the story.  the story is set in the era of the 7 kingdoms, the warring states period, qin, chu, wei, qi, yan, zhao, and han kingdoms are battling for control and power.

 Unlike most other RPGs, there are a few key differences:

+* players do not need to select class, all players have a general skill set which can be shaped towards a certain class